-- 1) Requires a shared mobility device provider to affix to each shared mobility device a readily accessible, single, unique, and clearly displayed tactile sign containing raised characters and accompanying Braille, as specified, to identify the device for the purpose of reporting an injury.
-Specifies that the sign must, at a minimum, consist of the company name of the service provider and an alphanumeric ID assigned by the service provider that is visible a minimum of five feet and not obfuscated by branding or other markings. - 2) Requires, effective January 1, 2023 that providers must maintain commercial general liability insurance with an admitted insurer, or nonadmitted insurer, and that coverage shall apply to any personal injury or property damage suffered by a pedestrian when the injury involves, in whole or in part, the negligent conduct of the shared mobility device owner or user, of at least \$100,000 for each occurrence of bodily injury, and \$500,000 in the aggregate. - 3) Specifies, beginning January 1, 2023, that nothing in this bill shall prohibit a provider from requiring a user to enter into an indemnity contract whereby the user will indemnify the provider for the user's proportionate share of liability.
+- 1) Requires a shared mobility device provider to affix to each shared mobility device a readily accessible, single, unique, and clearly displayed tactile sign containing raised characters and accompanying Braille, that at a minimum, consists of the company name, phone number, and email address of the service provider, and is visible a minimum of five feet and not obfuscated by branding or other markings. - 2) Authorizes providers to meet the commercial general liability insurance requirements in #4 above with an admitted insurer or eligible nonadmitted insurers, as specified. - 3) Requires, effective July 1, 2023, shared mobility service providers' agreements or permits with cities or counties require the providers, or users, to maintain insurance coverage for personal injury or death suffered by a pedestrian when the injury involves, in whole or in part, the negligent conduct of the shared mobility device user, of \$10,000 for each occurrence. - 4) Specifies, beginning July 1, 2023, that nothing in this bill prohibits a provider from requiring a user to enter into an indemnity contract whereby the user will indemnify the provider for the user's proportionate share of liability.
 The indemnity contract shall not require the user to defend or indemnify the provider for the provider's negligence or willful misconduct.
-This section shall not be waived or modified by contractual agreement, act, or omission of the parties. - 4) Requires, beginning January 1, 2023 that providers must disclose to its customers, via its mobile application and a disclosure affixed to the device, that the customer's homeowners, auto, or renters policy likely does not provide coverage for their liability resulting from the use of a shared mobility device and that they should contact their insurance company or agent to determine if coverage is provided.
+Prohibits this requirement from being waived or modified by contractual agreement, act, or omission of the parties. - 5) Requires, on or by July 1, 2023 that shared mobility service providers must disclose to its customers, via its mobile application and a disclosure affixed to the device, that the customer's homeowners, auto, or renters policy likely does not provide coverage for their liability resulting from the use of a shared mobility device and that they should contact their insurance company or agent to determine if coverage is provided. - 6) Requires CDI to study, in collaboration with a city or county, whether the coverage requirements are appropriate to the risk, and to deliver the study and any recommendations to the Legislature and both Committees on Insurance no later than December 31, 2026.
 Background According to the Author: